Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 • Soft or inconsistent stools

-This doesn’t mean every dog has a food allergy.
+This does not mean every dog has a food allergy.

 • Inflammation levels